Achievable logoAchievable logo

 Quotes

-Sometimes quotes are simple, like they usually are with common stock.
-If you called your broker asking for a quote on a stock, they would probably say something like:
+Sometimes quotes are straightforward, like they usually are with common stock.
+If you called your broker for a stock quote, you might hear:

 ABC stock is trading at $50 per share.

-Bond quotes are more complex and difficult to understand initially.
-If you were to call your broker and ask for a quote on a corporate bond, they may say something like:
+Bond quotes are more complex and can feel unfamiliar at first.
+If you called your broker for a quote on a corporate bond, you might hear:

-They’re really saying the bond is trading at $955.
-Think about it - which can you say faster?
+They’re saying the bond is trading at $955.
+Think about which is faster to say:

 vs.